wds4/DCoSL/bounties/curatedLists/phase1.md

-Phase 1:
+Phase 1: Curated Lists explorer
 =====
-Create a website where users can explore existing lists.
+Create a website where users can explore existing lists and list items.
 Comparable to lists.lol.

 ## Bounty: 10,000,000 sats